Turkey withdraws from European treaty protecting women - WTMJ

 Associated Press

 President Recep Tayyip Erdogan’s overnight decree annulling Turkey’s ratification of the Istanbul Convention is a blow to women’s rights advocates, who say the agreement is crucial to combating domestic violence.
-Hundreds of women gathered in Istanbul to protests against the move on Saturday.
+Hundreds of women gathered at demonstrations across Turkey on Saturday to protest the move.

 The Council of Europe’s Secretary General, Marija Pejčinović Burić, called the decision “devastating.”